LucasLeandro1204/brite/README.md

 About 12 hours.

-Yes, I would refact Fetch Json entirely to make possible to paginate and filter in backend.
+Yes, I would refact Fetch Json entirely to make possible to paginate / filter in backend and add more tests.

 #### In what ways would you adapt your component so that it could be used in many different scenarios where a data table is required?